 Some people elect to work with me on a very ad hoc basis, but if you are trying to delve into something complex or long standing, then we are probably meeting once per week.
 Your estimated costs per annum would be whatever your insurance plan does not allow, or $160 multiplied by the likely number of sessions in the year.
 Between the unexpected and vacations weekly clients usually manage 40 sessions a year.

 Address: 194 Main Street, Suite 214

 Newport, VT 05855

-or, to stay abreast of offerings, or to join meditations:
+or, to stay abreast of offerings, and have some light reading: